-What is an Unclaimed Life Insurance Policy?
+What is An Unclaimed Life Insurance Policy?

 If after a certain period of time the beneficiary cannot be found, the unclaimed money will then go to the state.
 However, the money can still claimed even if many years have passed from the state if the proper applications are made.

-How to Search for a Lost Policy?
+How to Search for A Lost Policy?
+[Free & Paid]

-What if the Policy Has Lapsed?
+What If the Policy Has Lapsed?

-How to Claim a Missing Life Insurance Policy?
+How to Claim A Missing Life Insurance Policy?

-If you discover in your search that you are the beneficiary of a misplaced life insurance policy, then you can claim the money if you follow the proper steps.
+If you discover in your search that you are the beneficiary of a misplaced life insurance policy, you can claim the money if you follow the proper steps.

 With so many unclaimed life insurance policies, it does pay to check if a loved one passes away to see if you are the beneficiary of such a policy.